echiner/edem-mda-blockchain/README.md

 * Play around with the available functions
   * **NOTE**: reading functions will not require a transaction but writing functions do, so you will have to confirm it using MetaMask.

-Now, if you want to play around with a more complex contract feel free to select the ones provided by the tool, or take a look at **the teacher's CV** (contral details here).
+Now, if you want to play around with a more complex contract feel free to select the ones provided by the tool, or take a look at **the teacher's CV** ([contract details here](TeacherCV.md)).

 ## Exercise 3